Best Ever Potato Salad!

 Fire up the grill and pair it with your favorite burgers, baked beans and more!

-Who’s with me on the fact they love, love, love potato salad, but they are super duper picky about it?
-This version is a delicious classic recipe with the basics.
-It’s a great jumping off recipe that you can add your favorite add-ins too.
+Who’s with me on the fact they love, love, love potato salad, but they are super picky about the texture and flavor?
+Well, this version is a delicious classic recipe with just the basics.
+You can add any of your favorite additions to customize it!

 - Salt